 “That location is not really good for office or apartments,” he told the WBJ.
 “It’s a good hotel site on a prominent corner in the middle of downtown Silver Spring.”

 The group is working with BBGM Architects and Studio Partnership interiors.
 The property will include 5,000 square feet of meeting space, underground parking for 28 cars and a rooftop deck, Eden said.
 It will also have about 4,000 square feet of ground-floor retail.

 The Residence Inn Silver Spring will be managed by Marriott International with delivery scheduled for 2020.

 Click here to read the full article.

-Click here to learn more about the BBGM design.
+Click here to learn more about BBGM projects.

 BBGM was retained to create the new headquarters for the Society for Research in Child Development (SRCD).
 SRCD planned to relocate its HQ from Ann Arbor, Michigan to Washington, DC in order to recognize efficiencies and achieve closer proximity to the National Institute of Health (NIH).

 Through the meticulous process of discovery meetings with the executive team and design charrette sessions, the design team came to the conclusion that SRCD’s Workplace Strategy needed to address a wide variety of meeting types and work styles.
 Inherent in the nature of SRCD’s operations, meetings range from small, casual gatherings to larger scale board meetings which occur throughout the course of the year, in addition to flexible day-to-day workspace requirements.